viki3d/openwrt-advanced-search/README.md

 #### <span id="c2_1_2">2.1.2.
 Tooltips</span>
 Tooltips rely on the 3rd party library Popper for positioning.
 You must include popper.min.js before bootstrap.js in order for tooltips to work!

 In order to work they should be initialized with Javascript first.
-See below.
+See below (2.3).

 ```
 <button class="btn btn-primary" title="tooltipText" data-bs-toggle="tooltip" data-bs-placement="top">Model</button>